-ShipBob is a direct-to-consumer (DTC) fulfillment company that partners with ecommerce brands of all sizes.
+ShipBob is a direct-to-consumer (DTC) fulfilment company that partners with ecommerce brands of all sizes.
 ShipBob helps merchants manage inventory, forecast demand, pack orders, reduce transit times, and deliver on customer expectations.

-We own and operate a network of fulfillment centers across the United States.
+We own and operate a network of fulfilment centres across the United States.
 Our proprietary software integrates with leading ecommerce stores and is extremely intuitive and easy to use.

 ShipBob has coast-to-coast warehouses throughout the US and abroad, so your packages can get to customers faster than ever.
-With more locations opening every year, ShipBob’s global network of fulfillment centers allows you to distribute your inventory intelligently, reducing your overall shipping costs.
+With more locations opening every year, ShipBob’s global network of fulfilment centres allows you to distribute your inventory intelligently, reducing your overall shipping costs.
 You can start in one warehouse and expand into additional ones as your order volume increases, or as you expand into new markets.

 Software and analytics

 ShipBob’s software has been praised as easy and intuitive so you can easily see logistics and business performance.
 More advanced reporting helps you dig deep into your supply chain management and fulfilment operations to see how quickly products are selling, inventory days on hand, a breakdown of transit times and average cart value by shipping method selected, and more.